middyjs/middy/README.md

 If you want to do this you can invoke `handler.callback` in your middleware and return early without invoking `next`.

+**Note**: this will totally stop the execution of successive middlewares in any phase (`before` and `after`) and returns and early response (or an error) directly at the lambda level.
+If you middlewares that do specific task on every requests like output serialization or error handling, those won't be invoked in this case.

 In this example we can use this capability for building a sample caching middleware:

 ```javascript